UNSW-ZZSC9020/project/report/ZZSC9020_Template_GroupG.md

 # Introduction {.label:s-intro}

 There is a well known relationship between temperature and electricity demand.
 We are interested to find out whether how solar panel affect the demand.

-This R Markdown template can be used for the ZZSC9020 course report.
+_This R Markdown template can be used for the ZZSC9020 course report.
 You can incorporate R [@R] chunks and Python chunks that will be run on the fly.
-You can incorporate \LaTeX\ commands.
+You can incorporate \LaTeX\ commands._

-\bigskip

-Before submitting the last version of your report, you might want to use https://overleaf.com to collaborate with other members of your team directly on the \LaTeX\ version of this document (which is a byproduct you get when you Knit it from studio).
+_Before submitting the last version of your report, you might want to use https://overleaf.com to collaborate with other members of your team directly on the \LaTeX\ version of this document (which is a byproduct you get when you Knit it from studio)._

-\bigskip

-We suggest you organise your report using the following chapters but, depending on your own project, nothing prevents you to have a different organisation.
+_We suggest you organise your report using the following chapters but, depending on your own project, nothing prevents you to have a different organisation._

 # Literature Review

 For the purpose of analysis our dataset, we have ultilised CNN and LSTM technique for analysis electricty demand.
-Here are a few references that can be useful: [@Xie2018] and [@Lafaye2013].
-See also https://bookdown.org/yihui/rmarkdown-cookbook/
+_Here are a few references that can be useful: [@Xie2018] and [@Lafaye2013].
+See also https://bookdown.org/yihui/rmarkdown-cookbook/.

-\bigskip

 In order to incorporate your own references in this report, we strongly advise you use BibTeX.
-Your references then needs to be recorded in the file `references.bib`.
+Your references then needs to be recorded in the file `references.bib`._

 # Material and Methods

 ## Software

-R and Python of course are great software for Data Science.
-Sometimes, you might want to use `bash` utilities such as `awk` or `sed`.
+_R and Python of course are great software for Data Science.
+Sometimes, you might want to use `bash` utilities such as `awk` or `sed`._

-Of course, to ensure reproducibility, you should use something like `Git` and RMarkdown (or a Jupyter Notebook).
-Do **not** use Word!
+_Of course, to ensure reproducibility, you should use something like `Git` and RMarkdown (or a Jupyter Notebook).
+Do **not** use Word!_

 ## Description of the Data
 Bernard to complete